Articles of Incorporation and Rules

 2. A Director who has conducted a transaction under any of the items of Paragraph 1 shall report important facts about the transaction to the Board of Directors without delay after the transaction

-Article 26.
-Any representative may request the dismissal of an officer with the joint signatures of at least one-fifth of all representatives, and if such request is agreed to by a majority of those present at the general meeting of representatives, the officer concerned will lose his or her position.
+Article 26 A representative may request the dismissal of an officer with the joint signatures of one-fifth or more of the representatives, and if the request is approved by a majority of the attendees at the general meeting, the officer concerned shall lose his or her position.

 2. Any request under the provisions of the preceding paragraph must be submitted to the Association in writing stating the reasons for dismissal